CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tab >}}
 {{< /tabs >}}

-For information on how to assign VLANs to trunk ports reference the [VLAN Tagging](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-2/Ethernet-Bridging-VLANs/VLAN-Tagging/) page for more information and commands.
+For information on how to assign VLANs to trunk ports reference the {{<kb_link text="VLAN Tagging" url="cumulus-linux/Layer-2/Ethernet-Bridging-VLANs/VLAN-Tagging" >}} page for more information and commands.

 ### Switch Ports Configuration - Non-LAG N-VDS Uplink Profile